Intracranial Vascular Treatments

 Catheter embolization: Using imaging guidance, a catheter (a long, thin, hollow plastic tube) is inserted through the skin into a blood vessel and maneuvered to the treatment site.

-A contrast material then is injected through the catheter and a series of x-rays are taken to locate the exact site of bleeding or abnormality.
+Contrast material is injected through the catheter and a series of x-rays are taken to locate the exact site of bleeding or abnormality.
 The medication or embolic agent is then injected through the catheter.
 Additional x-rays are taken to ensure proper treatment of the abnormality.

 You can expect to stay in bed for six to eight hours after your procedure.